 - The experience modifier rate (EMR) increased through insurance.

 In the instances where employees came to me early with carpal tunnel syndrome, we were able to correct the issues using first aid measures.
 Even just a few hours or days can make a big difference, depending on the type of injury.
+This highlights the importance of encouraging immediate injury reports to prevent complications.

 Testing for drugs and alcohol